-Any type of denial of service (DDoS) attacks is strictly forbidden, as well as any interference with network equipment and alwaysdata infrastructure.
+Any type of denial of service (DDoS) attacks is strictly prohibited, as well as any interference with network equipment and alwaysdata infrastructure.

 Do not try to over exploit the bug and access internal data for further vulnerabilities.
 We will determine the severity and reward accordingly.